NZME finalises Google partnership, reaffirms earnings guidance

 Google News Showcase is a product where publishers curate content to extend their reach to audiences locally and globally.

-The twin deals with Google and Facebook are expected to boost NZME's annual earnings from $67 million to $72 million.
+The twin deals with Google and Facebook are expected to increase NZME's annual earnings to be between $67 million and $72 million.
 That guidance remains unchanged, the company said in its statement today, and compares with the $66m reported for the 2021 financial year.

 NZME chief executive Michael Boggs said the Google agreements support NZME's strong focus on digital transformation, and further demonstrates the value of NZME's high quality journalism and news content.